arrfou90/cuda-image-filters/README.md

 Performance is measured over 10 attempts, and the first warm-up kernel launch is omitted in each case.
 You can change this by modifying the **attempts** variable in *main.cpp*;

+To run this code:

+> $ cd /path/to/repository/cuda-image-filters

+> $ make

+> $ ./build/filters_gpu

 # Results

+Window Size for both filters is 9
+Sigma1 for Bilateral filter is 50px
+Sigma2 for Bilateral filter is 50px

 ## Median Filter